Tools for Diagnosing Course Catalog Accessibility Issues

 Google Accessibility Developer Tools

-Google provides a Chrome accessibility plugin that adds accessibility functions to its existing Developer Tools.
-It offers most of the same functions as the WAVE plugin, with on-page diagnosis of potential accessibility issues.
-The big difference between this and WAVE is that the output is tied to Chrome's developer tools — so if you're a developer who's addressing accessibility, the Chrome tool will seem like a natural extension of the work you already do with accessibility.
+Google provides a set of features that adds accessibility functions to its existing Developer Tools.
+Its Lighthouse functionality, built into Chrome, offers most of the same functions as the WAVE plugin, like on-page diagnosis of potential accessibility issues.
+The big difference between this and WAVE is that the output is tied to Chrome's developer tools – so if you're a developer who's addressing accessibility, the Chrome tool will seem like a natural extension of the work you already do with accessibility.
 But for non-developers, it might be slightly confusing to figure out exactly how to access the Google accessibility plugin.

 Screen Readers and Apple Voiceover Utility

-Screen readers — the actual assistive devices that will process your website and read its content— are one of the least-used accessibility tools, but can be one of the most useful.
+Screen readers – the actual assistive devices that will process your website and read its content – are one of the least used accessibility diagnostic tools, but can be one of the most useful.
 Nothing will highlight accessibility issues with your site like trying to use it yourself with a screen reader.
 The downside, of course, is that screen readers are expensive, and it can be a large time investment to get it set up.
 But if you want to go all-in on accessibility, a screen reader can help you make your site a great experience for users on assistive devices.

 Most Apple devices also have a voiceover utility that will read webpages for you.
 While not as comprehensive as an actual screenreader, it can provide a good simulation of how navigable your pages are for those using voice assistance.